Note

-The CycleCloud application and cluster nodes can operate in environments with limited internet access, though there are a minimal number of TCP ports that must remain open.
+The CycleCloud application and cluster nodes can operate in environments with limited internet access, though you must keep a minimal number of TCP ports open.

-The CycleCloud VM must be able to connect to a number of Azure APIs to orchestrate cluster VMs and to authenticate to Azure Active Directory.
+The CycleCloud VM needs to connect to several Azure APIs to manage cluster VMs and authenticate to Azure Active Directory.
 Since these APIs use HTTPS, CycleCloud requires outbound HTTPS access to:

-The management API is hosted regionally, and the public IP address ranges can be found here.
+The management API is hosted regionally.
+You can find the public IP address ranges here.

-The Azure AD login is part of the Microsoft 365 common APIs and IP address ranges for the service can be found here.
+The Azure AD authentication is part of the Microsoft 365 common APIs.
+You can find the IP address ranges for this service here.

-Azure CycleCloud must be able to access Azure Storage accounts.
-The recommended way to provide private access to this service and any other supported Azure service is through Virtual Network Service Endpoints.
+Azure CycleCloud must access Azure Storage accounts.
+To provide private access to this service and any other supported Azure service, we recommend using Virtual Network Service Endpoints.

-If using Network Security Groups or the Azure Firewall to limit outbound access to the required domains, then it is possible to configure Azure Cyclecloud to route all requests through an HTTPS proxy.
-See: Using a Web Proxy
+If you use Network Security Groups or the Azure Firewall to limit outbound access to the required domains, you can configure Azure CycleCloud to route all requests through an HTTPS proxy.
+For more information, see Using a Web Proxy.

 Configuring an Azure Network Security Group for the CycleCloud VM

-One way to limit outbound internet access from the CycleCloud VM without configuring the Azure Firewall or an HTTPS proxy is to configure a strict Azure Network Security Group for the CycleCloud VM's subnet.
+You can limit outbound internet access from the CycleCloud VM by configuring a strict Azure Network Security Group for the CycleCloud VM's subnet.
+This approach doesn't require configuring the Azure Firewall or an HTTPS proxy.
 The simplest way to do that is to use Service Tags in the subnet or VM level Network Security Group to permit the required outbound Azure access.

 Internal communications between cluster nodes and CycleCloud

-These ports need to be open to allow for communication between the cluster nodes and CycleCloud server:
+Open these ports to allow communication between the cluster nodes and CycleCloud server:

 Launching Azure CycleCloud clusters in a locked down network